 Deschamps had no qualms rejecting the Premier League duo from his final roster, and seeing as he clinched world football’s most coveted gong, he probably doesn’t care either.
 Les Bleus’ national set-up has been an odd entity the past few years, with key players like Karim Benzema not getting a sniff — though for non-footballing reasons it should be noted.

-Since his omission, Lacazette has flourished for Arsenal, helping the club reach the Europa League final while forming a formidable strike partnership with Pierre-Emerick Aubameyang – sparking rumours of a move to Barcelona in the process.
+Since his omission, Lacazette has generally flourished for Arsenal, helping the club reach the Europa League final while forming a formidable strike partnership with Pierre-Emerick Aubameyang — at one time even sparking rumours of a move to Barcelona in the process.

-Meanwhile, Martial endured a somewhat volatile season at Manchester United, so there are certainly no surprises it’s still been over a year since he last donned the immaculate blue strip.
+Meanwhile, Martial has endured a somewhat volatile time at Manchester United, so there are certainly no surprises it’s still been two years since he last donned the immaculate blue strip.
 His goalscoring form seems to be on the up as of 2019/20, however.

 4. Alvaro Morata (Spain)